DedalusProject/dedalus/docs/installation.rst

     pip3 uninstall dedalus

-Alternative Installation Procedures
+Alternative installation procedures
 ===================================

 **Note**: We recommend installing Dedalus using conda, as described above.
-These alternative procedures may be out-of-date and are generally not recommended for non-experts.
+These alternative procedures may be out-of-date and are provided for historical reference and expert use.

-Installation Script
+Installation script
 -------------------

 This all-in-one installation script will build an isolated stack containing a Python installation and the other dependencies needed to run Dedalus.